Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 Your special martial arts training leads you to master the use of certain weapons.

-***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the :weapon-prop-heavy: **Heavy** or :weapon-prop-special: **Special** properties.
+***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the :weapon-prop-heavy: ^^Heavy^^ property.
 The Longbow is also a valid choice.

-You have proficiency with these weapons if you don't already have it and you can use its **Mastery** property.
+:   You have proficiency with these weapons if you don't already have it and you can use its **Mastery** property.
 These weapons are monk weapons for you.
 When you finish a Long Rest, you can change each of your Wuxia weapons for a different weapon of your choice, following the criteria above.

-You can choose one more weapon - either melee or ranged - to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.
+:   You can choose one more weapon - either melee or ranged - to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.

 You also gain the following benefits: